Breastfeeding is an amazing things – here are five breastfeeding facts you may not have heard before!

 I will, however, be sharing some little known breastfeeding facts.
 These are the ones I feel are a little underrated.
 They aren’t well known, but they are pretty cool.
 Our bodies can do some powerful stuff.

 Just starting out with breastfeeding?
-Be sure to consider purchasing Milkology, a great online breastfeeding course for just $19.
-It’s a great jump start into breastfeeding!
+Be sure to consider signup for our FREE breastfeeding class.
+It’s a great jumpstart into breastfeeding.

 Fact About Breastfeeding

 #1 You can train your body to lactate

 This isn’t very commonly talked about, and it’s actually pretty crazy.
 But, did you know that you don’t actually have to be pregnant in order to lactate?
 You can actually train your body to do that.

 I have read stories of adoptive mothers training their bodies so that they can breastfeed the baby as soon as they adopt.
 Um hello, talk about amazing?!